John McCombe: Later career

 On 1 March 2016, McCombe joined National League club Macclesfield Town on a contract running until the end of 2015–16.
 He debuted later that day, as an 81st-minute substitute in a 2–1 home defeat to Torquay.
 He made 12 appearances and scored one goal as Macclesfield finished in 10th-place in the 2015–16 National League.
 He retained his first-team place for the following season, and scored the winning goal as Macclesfield won 1–0 away to League One team Walsall in the first round of the FA Cup.
-He made 44 appearances in 2016–17, including in the 2017 FA Trophy Final at Wembley Stadium, where Macclesfield were beaten 3–2 by York City.
+He made 44 appearances in 2016–17, including in the 2017 FA Trophy final at Wembley Stadium, where Macclesfield were beaten 3–2 by York City.

 McCombe rejected a new contract offer from Macclesfield to join their National League rivals Chester on 6 June 2017 on a one-year contract.
 He left the club on 8 February 2018 and signed for National League North club Harrogate Town the following day.
 Harrogate finished second at the end of the 2017–18 season, and went on to secure promotion after beating Brackley Town 3–0 in the play-off final.
 Having made 16 appearances and scored one goal, McCombe was released by Harrogate at the end of 2017–18.

-He signed for National League North club Boston United on 8 June 2018 on a one-year contract.
+He signed a one-year contract with the National League North club Boston United on 8 June 2018.
 He had his contract cancelled by mutual consent on 10 August without making a competitive appearance for Boston.
 He joined newly promoted Northern Premier League Premier Division club Hyde United four days later.
 He made 43 appearances in the 2018–19 season, scoring seven goals, as the "Tigers" posted a tenth-place finish.
 He was appointed as player-assistant manager in May 2019.
 The 2019–20 season was formally abandoned on 26 March, with all results from the season being expunged, due to the COVID-19 pandemic in England.
 The 2020–21 season was also curtailed early due to the pandemic.

 Style of play

-A solid and efficient centre back, in the opposition's box he is a goal threat from set pieces.
+He is a goal threat from set pieces and a solid, efficient centre-back.

-Personal life
+Personal and later life

 In January 2009, he was attending Manchester Metropolitan University, studying for a sports science qualification.
 He is a Sheffield Wednesday fan.
 His elder brother Jamie is also a former professional footballer.
+In 2020, the brothers founded JPM Logistics, a company they sold two years later, before starting McCombe & Co Financial Planning in West Yorkshire.